AdamHCarter/github-demo/README.md

 ## How To Contribute

-This is just a demonstration.
+This is just a demonstration, no need to contribute.

 ## Deployment

 Not intended to be deployed.
+You may preview the index.html file using a browser.